kellybolding/scripts/README.md

 # scripts

-Repository for scripts I've created related to digital archives & management of archival metadata.
+Repository for scripts I've pieced together related to digital archives & management of archival metadata.

 Use at your own risk.